-The Housing Supply Team will arrange temporary accommodation where available taking into account the statutory requirements on local authorities in respect of suitability of accommodation, including the Suitability of Accommodation Order 2012, and the Homelessness Code of Guidance 2006
+The Housing Supply Team arrange temporary accommodation taking into account the statutory requirements on local authorities in accordance with Housing Act 1996 (as amended), the Suitability of Accommodation Order 2012 and the Homelessness Code of Guidance.

 Conditions of occupation

-It is in applicants' interests to read these conditions thoroughly as a breach of the occupancy agreement could result in you losing your temporary accommodation and the Council discharging its interim or full homeless duty towards you.
+A breach of the terms of the occupancy agreement could result in you losing your temporary accommodation and the Council ending its duty to provide you with temporary accommodation or securing accommodation for you.

 Can I get help paying my rent?

 Depending on your income and savings you may be entitled to apply for Housing Benefit to help you pay the rent.
 You can apply for Housing Benefit online, the Housing Supply Team will explain this process when you sign-up for temporary accommodation at the Council Offices.